 Each classroom and extracurricular teacher will be encouraged and have the autonomy to use formal and informal teacher-generated assessments to measure students’ understanding of subject material.
 Each respective teacher will then use the data to make improvements to their own instructional practices, tailor instruction to meet individual student needs, and share this data with their grade-level teams at collaborative data meetings.
 These assessments may include handwritten or typed quizzes, reading reflections, performance rubrics, behavioral rubrics, and peer-assessed group rubrics.

 Each classroom and resource teacher will use performance-based assessments as a part of each subject material’s curriculum.
-Within Writer’s Workshop, each classroom teacher will evaluate student performance on the unit using an overall rubric that focuses on the specific writing skills taught within a writing unit.
+For writing, each classroom teacher will evaluate student performance on the unit using an overall rubric that focuses on the specific writing skills taught within a writing unit.
 Formative assessments will be used throughout the unit to measure student progress within each writing unit.
 For mathematics instruction, each classroom teacher will use the provided performance-based, summative assessments after each unit is taught.
 During each mathematics unit, each classroom teacher will use formative and teacher-generated assessments to track student growth throughout the unit and school year.
 These assessments may include “exit” slips where students solve a mathematical problem and/or explain a concept in their own words immediately after a lesson; which both provide instant feedback on a lesson’s mastery by each individual student.